DocumentationConceptsCompiler, Not Runtime

 ❌ “If validation passes, my agent will work”

 Not guaranteed.
-The SDK validates structure.
+The SDK validates schema, review gates, and static analysis.
 Platform Core validates policy.

 # Passes SDK validation